SCU Dempsey Cronin Invitatonal

 2018 — Santa Clara, CA/US

-Santa Clara University Philalethic Debating Society invites you and your squad to participate in the Rev. James J. Dempsey SJ- Marty Cronin Invitational Speech and Debate Tournament to be held on the weekend before Thanksgiving, Friday-Sunday, November 16-18, 2018.
+Santa Clara University Philalethic Debating Society invites you and your squad to participate in the Rev. James J. Dempsey SJ- Marty Cronin Invitational Speech and Debate Tournament to be held on the revised weekend Friday-Sunday, December 14-16, 2018.

 The tournament is named in honor of the late Rev. James J. Dempsey, S.J. and Coach Marty Cronin.
 Fr.
 Dempsey was a long time college coach at Santa Clara University and co-founder of the collegiate Northern California Forensic Association, the regional league that exits today.
 Mr. Marty Cronin was an outstanding teacher and coach at both Santa Clara University and Douglas County High School in Nevada where he was also a league officer and mentor to many debaters and secondary coaches.
 He was a past officer in the Nevada state high school forensic association and active in state politics.
 Both Fr.
 Dempsey and Marty Cronin personified what is great about forensics and debate education.